Kevinrwh/PasswordManager/README.md

 3. Run the program

 Goals
-1. Make the cryptography more sophisticated
+1. Change cryptography to not have to comment out code, if possible.
-2. Separate out functionality of creating key, presenting menu, adding/removing username and password combinations
+2. Use more sophisticated cryptography
-3. Introduce master password to take executive actions
+3. Feature: Add ability to change a password.
-4. Refactor
+4. Feature: Introduce master password to take executive actions